mrihtar/GeoCoordinateConverter/geo_api.md

   Mercator *n,e,H* on WGS84 using affine/triangle-based transformation
   with 899 reference virtual tie points (already built-in).

+  Input height is copied to the output height.

 - **tmxy2gkxy_aft**
   Transforms Transverse Mercator *n,e,H* coordinates on WGS84 to Gauss-Krueger *x,y,H* on Bessel 1841 using affine/triangle-based transformation
   with 899 reference virtual tie points (already built-in).

+  Input height is copied to the output height.

 - **tmxy2fila_wgs**
   Transforms Transverse Mercator *n,e,H* coordinates on WGS84 to *fi,la,h* on